simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Configuring NFS
 ===============

-This chapter describes multiple configurations of NFS including:
+.. contents:: This chapter describes multiple configurations of NFS including:

-  #.
-Exporting non-home directories
-  #.
-Exporting home directories
-  #.
-Enabling Stunnel
-  #.
-Coming soon: Enabling Kerberos
+  :local:

 All implementations are based on ``pupmod-simp-nfs`` and ``pupmod-simp-simp``.